agabor/docs/_includes/parse-server/file-adapters.md

 ### Configuration options

-Writing to your Google Cloud Storage bucket from Parse Server is as simple as configuring and using the GCS files adapter.
+Writing to your Google Cloud Storage bucket from MSG Server is as simple as configuring and using the GCS files adapter.

 #### Using environment variables